Your 7-Step Guide to Better Reputation Management

 Whether your organization is big or small, people are talking about you.
 Do you know what they’re saying?
 If you don’t like it, do you know how to change it?

 Companies that do not consider the thoughts, opinions, and voices of their customers won’t survive.
-Keep reading for an extensive guide to online reputation management.
+That’s why it’s so important to know how to manage your company’s reputation.

 Once companies started to realize that customer opinions drive sales, they needed a strategy for overcoming negative PR.
 In comes online reputation management (ORM).
 This is the process of creating strategies to influence the public perception of an entity.
 A successful ORM strategy will drive public opinion about a business or individual in a positive direction.